 Freelancers sell services on a per-project or hourly basis.
 It’s up to you to decide which services you’ll sell as a freelancer.
 There is no right or wrong answer.
 Writing, design, virtual assisting, and development are popular options, but you can get creative with your offerings.
 For inspiration, check out in-demand freelance categories on Fiverr.

-As a freelancer, you’re in charge of finding your clients, negotiating pay rate, and managing all aspects of your work.
+As a freelancer, you’re in charge of finding your clients, negotiating a pay rate, and managing all aspects of your work.
 Because you’ll be working for yourself, you get to set your schedule and have the freedom to come and go as you please.

 But remember, freelancers, don’t receive benefits from an employer and are also in charge of keeping track of payments and taxes on money earned!